 Miss Jodie Cope

-It truly is a privilege to be Acting Headteacher at Ash Green Primary Academy, a part of The Societas Trust.
+It truly is a privilege to be Head Teacher at Ash Green Primary Academy, a part of The Societas Trust.
 Working with our children and wider community is genuinely a pleasure.
 I am fortunate in working with a team of highly skilled practitioners, leaders and governors who are all committed to us ‘achieving the best, together’.

 During my professional journey, I have been able to develop my own philosophy in teaching and learning, gaining an extensive understanding of self-sustaining Academy improvement.
 I am passionate about working in a culture where equality, fairness and respect are paramount; I have an unshakeable belief that all children have an entitlement to world class opportunities regardless of background.
 I aspire for all children to have a love of learning and curiosity about the world we live in.
 A carefully designed curriculum and assessment system, bespoke to our School context, allows our children to make sense of the world and their place in it, as well as respecting and valuing other individuals and communities.